HMS Coventry (D118): Falklands campaign

-Coventry was taking part in the Exercise Springtrain 82 near the British base of Gibraltar, during March 1982.
+Coventry was taking part in Exercise Springtrain 82 near the British base of Gibraltar, during March 1982.
 Along with other vessels involved in the exercise she was detailed for service in the Falklands War.
-She had a Union Flag painted on the roof of her bridge and a black line painted through her funnel to her waterline to aid recognition, as the Argentines also operated two Type 42 destroyers.
-On 27 April, Coventry, in company with Glamorgan, Glasgow, Arrow and Sheffield, entered the Total Exclusion Zone, a 200-mile cordon around the Falkland Islands.
+She had a Union Flag painted on the roof of her bridge and a black line painted through her funnel to her waterline to aid recognition, as the Argentines operated two Type 42 destroyers of their own.
+On 27 April, Coventry, in company with Glamorgan, Glasgow, Arrow and Sheffield, entered the Total Exclusion Zone, a 200-mile cordon declared around the Falkland Islands.
 Alongside Sheffield and Glasgow, Coventry would form the air defence vanguard for the aircraft carriers following behind.